Gold Card vs Mastercard: Which Is Actually Worth It?

 You spend more on dining and groceries than on rent, and can offset the $325 fee with the $120 dining credit and Uber Cash.

-Apply at American Express →Rent is your biggest expense and you want transferable travel points on it - $0 annual fee makes every point on rent pure gain.
+Apply at American Express →Rent is your biggest expense and you want transferable travel points on it, $0 annual fee makes every point on rent pure gain.

-Gold Card annual fee $325, APR 21.49–29.49% Variable (pay-over-time on eligible charges), signup offer 60,000 Membership Rewards after $6,000 in 6 months, terms as of 2026-05-03.
+Apply at Bilt →Gold Card annual fee $325, APR 21.49–29.49% Variable (pay-over-time on eligible charges), signup offer 60,000 Membership Rewards after $6,000 in 6 months, terms as of 2026-05-03.
 Mastercard annual fee $0, APR 21.49-29.49% Variable, signup offer None (no signup bonus by design), terms as of 2026-05-03.
 Verify current terms on the issuer's site before applying.
-We earn a referral fee on approved applications referred via Apply links, at no cost to you.
+Apply links go directly to the issuer; picksbycard is independent and does not earn a commission on card approvals.